1. Do you have a tutorial on how to use the website?

 A: Currently, new bills are being added to the database daily.
 Information related to the bills contained in the database is also updated daily.

-A: We are currently adding legislation introduced for 2017.
-We will continue to update the database throughout the year.
+A: We are currently adding legislation introduced for 2018 and will continue to update the database throughout the year.
 (For a list of legislative session dates, click here.)

 A: Yes.
 You can find this here or by selecting 'Recent Activity' in the drop-down menu under "Search Tracker" in the toolbar.